Alan J. Levi

 Alan J. Levi is an American film, television director, television producer and writer.

 Career

-Working in television since the 1960s, Levi has amassed a number of notable credits, beginning his career as a writer on the television series National Velvet.
+Levi, who was born in St Louis, Missouri, has worked in television since the 1960s.
+He has amassed a number of notable credits, beginning his career as a writer on the television series National Velvet.
 He eventually made his directorial debut on the Rowan & Martin's Laugh-In spin-off Letters to Laugh-In.

 His notable television credits include Columbo, The Invisible Man, Gemini Man, The Six Million Dollar Man, The Bionic Woman, Battlestar Galactica, The Incredible Hulk, Simon & Simon, Airwolf, Miami Vice, Magnum, P.I., Quantum Leap, Lois & Clark: The New Adventures of Superman, Dr. Quinn, Medicine Woman, JAG, ER, NCIS and NCIS: Los Angeles.

-In 1982, Levi co-directed the feature film Blood Song, He also directed a number of television films.
+In 1982, Levi co-directed the feature film Blood Song.
+He also directed a number of television films.

 Personal life

-In 1989, Levi married actress Sondra Currie.
+Levi is married to actress Sondra Currie.